Paul Goldschmidt Player Props: Cardinals vs. Guardians

 Paul Goldschmidt At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 11th, and he is 25th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 16th in batting average, eighth in on-base percentage, and 23rd in slugging.

-- Goldschmidt has reached base via a hit in 33 games this season (of 50 played), and had multiple hits in 17 of those games.
+- Goldschmidt has picked up a hit in 66.7% of his 51 games this year, with multiple hits in 35.3% of those games.

-- Looking at the 50 games he has played this season, he's homered in five of them (10.0%), and in 4% of his trips to the dish.
+- He has homered in five games this season (9.8%), homering in 3.9% of his chances at the plate.

-- Goldschmidt has driven in a run in 15 games this season (30.0%), including eight games with more than one RBI (16.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Goldschmidt has picked up an RBI in 29.4% of his games this season, with two or more RBI in 15.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.